exoplatform/exoplatform.github.io/docs/guide/developer-guide/simple-integration/activity-type.md

 }
 ```

-This file allow to register our Vue component in the eXo Platform extensionRegistry.
-The two first parameter of the function registerExtension define which kind of extension we are registring, the third one defines the object we want to register.
+This file allow sto register our Vue component in the eXo Platform extensionRegistry.
+The first two parameters of the function registerExtension define which kind of extension we are registering, the third one defines the object we want to register.
-The 'type' parameter is our extension type.
+The 'type' parameter is our activity type.
 All activities with this type we be displayed with our Vue component.

 ## Load the Vue Component

-Create the folder `$EXO_HOME/sources/docs-sample/activity-extensions/src/main/webapp/groovy/MoodOfTheDayActivityExtension.gtmpl`
+Create the template file `$EXO_HOME/sources/docs-sample/activity-extensions/src/main/webapp/groovy/MoodOfTheDayActivityExtension.gtmpl`

-Fill this file with
+Fill it with

 ```js
 <script type="text/javascript" defer="defer">